clarklab/chowdown/_recipes/downtown-chowdown-marinade.md

 - dash hot sauce (like Texas Champagne or Yellowbird)

 directions:
-- Mix everythiing in a large zip bag (or bowl)
+- Mix everything in a large zip bag (or bowl)
 - Toss meat and let sit (from 1-36hr)

 ---